 "Inspiration comes from food, music, fashion, film, art, and pop culture.
 For destination-based collections, which are launched twice a year, the group will play upon unique, interesting, or noteworthy elements from the country or city in question to come up with hundreds of names for consideration," says Suzi Weiss-Fischmann, co-founder and artistic director of OPI.
 While actual OPI naming meetings are top-secret, Weiss-Fischmann says that it's an incredibly fun process with a small group of people.
 "The group members individually brainstorm beforehand, so we all go into the naming meeting with our best, funniest, and most creative names to share.
 It takes a full day to name a collection.
 The name for a single shade might happen very quickly, or it might be deliberated, shelved, and revisited throughout the course of the day," she explains.

 According to Essie Weingarten, founder of Essie, the polish names come from unique inspiration, "whether it be a destination, fashion trend, or a pop culture era.
 These places, people, or moments in time lend themselves to the creative process of naming beloved, fun, and catchy polish shades."
 For example, the new spring 2016 collection was inspired by Slim Aaron's photograph of Palm Beach.
-"As soon as winter’s chill is finally gone, spring fever hits, and the only cure is a trip to Florida—with fun shades like 'High Class Affair,' 'Lounge Lover,' and 'Sunshine State of Mind,'" she explains.
+"As soon as winter’s chill is finally gone, spring fever hits and the only cure is a trip to Florida—with fun shades like 'High Class Affair,' 'Lounge Lover,' and 'Sunshine State of Mind,'" she explains.
+Trust us, Essie is a heritage brand with a lot of love and heart to it.

 Mojaher has three favorite shade names at the moment: "'Birdie Num Num,' an opaque bright turquoise blue nail shade named after Peter Sellers's character in the 1968 film The Party.
 My dad and I watch it together A LOT.
 It’s almost funnier to watch his reaction to the film than the film itself.
 I wish I could teletransport into the past so I could attend the party in The Party; 'City of Compton,' an opaque mod bubble gum–pink nail shade, which reflects my love of a multitude of things, one being N.W.A; and 'Her Name Bubbles,' a lip shade (pop + pink) named after a line delivered by the comedian Craig Robinson in the film Zach and Miri Make a Porno.
 I can’t look at him without laughing profusely," she says.